In Detail: Building Location Certificates

 When to order something different

-Visit our Projects page if you think you need a site survey, a boundary survey, or a registrable legal survey and plan.
+Visit our Projects page if you think you need a Site Plan, a Boundary Survey, or a registrable legal survey and plan.

 A Building Location Certificate survey may not include location of all legal survey evidence, like property pins.
 No legal survey evidence will be replaced and no boundaries will be staked.
 If you need this work done, a Boundary Survey is a better option.